What is it all about?

 How is the programme structured?

-Under the dietetics dual study programme, the Department of Nutritional, Food and Consumer Sciences at the University of Applied Sciences in Fulda collaborates with six specialised vocational training schools.
+Under the dietetics dual study programme, the Department of Nutritional, Food and Consumer Sciences at the University of Applied Sciences in Fulda collaborates with five specialised vocational training schools.

 Vocational training schools